55 Fun and Interesting Facts About Bulgaria (From a Local)

 These are the things I believe make Bulgaria such a unique travel destination.

-And if the list has sparked your curiosity to pack your bags and visit our country, go check the other posts about Bulgaria!
+And if these facts have sparked your curiosity to pack your bags and visit our country, check out my other posts about Bulgaria as well!

 Now, I’m curious: